PAHARI MINIATURE PAINTING – PART I

 POPULAR THEMES AND DEPICTIONS

 Other than landscapes, Basohli paintings central inspiration is vaishnavism.
-The themes have been taken from the epics and the puranas and the poetic themes of Ras-manjari and Geeta Govinda in most simple ways.
+The themes and motifs have been taken from the epics and the puranas and the poetic themes of Ras-manjari and Geeta Govinda in most simple ways.
 These works were depicted with typical red borders and symbolic use of colors for creating passionate themes.
 The ornaments and the drapery are skillfully painted to enhance the feminine beauty.

 Portraits of local rulers, Hindu deities, Hindu mythological figures, Radha-Krishna, Madhava-Malati love themes and themes from the Bhagavata Purana also find a place in Basohli chitrakala.
 The Basohli paintings produced splendid DEVI series picturizing different forms or Rupa of supreme goddess.

 “ILLUSTRATIONS FROM RASAMANJARI“